BrunoTeixeira1996/dotfiles/README.md

 - I tend to use
-    - Debian for my laptop
+    - Debian for my laptop (i3)
+    - Xubuntu for my work laptop
-    - Ubuntu for Vms and development
+    - Ubuntu for vms
     - Windows for my desktop and gaming

-# TODO:

-- `apt-key add is deprecated` in Sublime install
-- `use puppet` to automate ubuntu deploy